 There I was, minding my own business at the end of Book V of the Aeneid, when I came across the word concussus.
 It means “stunned” as in a concussion.
 Virgil was using it to describe a sailor who had just discovered that his friend had fallen overboard during the night.
 I wanted to make sure I had it right, so I looked it up.
 That’s when I found, by chance, complexus.
 I do that a lot: wander around dictionaries, libraries, malls, cities.
 You can learn a lot that way.
 Just have good shoes and bus fare.

-There is a scene, forever etched in my mind, of me and my fiancée practicing our wedding dance a few days before our wedding.
+There is a scene, forever etched on the contours of my soul, of me and my fiancée practicing our wedding dance a few days before our wedding.
 Our first dance as husband and wife would be to The Platters’ Twilight Time (her choice), which is actually not about vampires (not directly).
 Since we were so close to the big day, our dance instructor told us to do a dress rehearsal, which meant black tuxedo for me, white gown and heels for her.
-The dog looked on.
+The dog looked on, bewildered.

-During our dress rehearsal we argued.
+During our dress rehearsal we argued and argued some more.
 Then we sparred.
 What dance instructors call “the frame,” kung fu instructors call “hand fighting.”
 That’s exactly what we did.
-Finally, exasperated, I fled to the upstairs bathroom and locked myself in.
+Finally, exasperated and willing to cross gender lines, I fled to the upstairs bathroom and locked myself in.
 I undid my bow tie and sat on the toilet, head in hands, as my beloved banged on the door with her high heel.

-There exists a strange connection between love and bathrooms, at least pour moi.
-This was my second marriage.
-You’d think I had learned enough by then not to have resorted to locking myself in bathrooms, but no. My first marriage also involved a bathroom.
-The difference is that back then my fiancée locked herself in while I stood outside pleading.
+My first marriage also involved a bathroom.
+The difference is that back then my fiancée locked herself in while I stood outside pleading with her.
 But that was a while ago and times have changed.
-If the fight for equality has resulted in men locking themselves in as readily as women, I don’t count that as a net gain for Western civilization.
+If the fight for equality has resulted in men locking themselves in as readily as women, I don’t exactly count that as a net gain for Western civilization.